AnvitaMurthy/hello-manny/README.md

 Hey Jude!
 XD
-There are 6 slides and you'll have to scroll up and down if you can't see the full screen.
+There are 6 slides and you'll have to scroll up and down if you can't see the full screen and watch it completely with patience!
 You have to tap on the slide immediately after it appears to witness some REAL ACTION!
 Hehehe Happy birthday dude!
 Lots of love! <3
 Even though it's not sooo good, appreciate my efforts ok? >_>